platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

                    git merge upstream/main
    ```

-3. Now every time you run `platform source-operation:run upstream-update` using the CLI on a given branch,
+3. Now every time you run the `upstream-update` operation on a given branch,
    the branch fetches all changes from the upstream git repository
    and then merges the latest changes from the default branch in the upstream repository.
    If there’s a conflict merging from the upstream repository,